kolitiri/fastapi-oidc-react/README.md

 * The user enters his credentials and authenticates
 * The external Auth provider's pop-up redirects the user's browser back to our FastApi application (callback-url) and passes an auth-token as a query parameter
 * The FastApi callback handler takes the auth-token and speaks directly to the external Auth provider in order to exchange it for an access-token
-* The FastApi application receives an access-token and uses it to speak to external Auth provider again in order to retrieve the user's information
+* The FastApi application receives an access-token and uses it to speak to external the Auth provider again in order to retrieve the user's information
 * The FastApi application receives the user's information and creates a new account in the database

 The is basically a normal OIDC authorization code flow.
 However, our user is still not logged in into our system.